 Human babies take 9 months, but us dogs can do a whole litter in just 9 weeks!
 Angelica has been reading stuff on the internet and started giving me extra yummy food with omega 3 and 6's, vitamins and minerals.
 I get milk too now, and sometimes steamed Salmon heads.
 Today I had Mackrel and she makes bone soup for both of us with grass-fed cow bones.
 Those are rich on Iron, Calcium and Magnesium.

-Angelica says she always wanted a dog that would have puppies.
+Since childhood, Angelica wanted a dog that would have puppies.
 She appreciates what a precious gift pregnancy is and wants the best for us unlike human mums who eat junk food do drugs, drink and smoke because they don't give a damn.

 Waiting at the lights to cross on foot with Lucy, a group of cyclists come thru.
 I tell Lucy we must wait for the bicycles, because I can see they've all gone through a red light and the pedestrian lights are about to go green for us.
 Just then the audible beeper for blind people starts beeping and Lucy lurches forward... straight into the last oncoming bike about half a meter in front of me.
 She yelps in agony as it and the cyclist crash on top of her.
 The woman in front, turns and screeches abuse and at me how I should keep my dog closer, but I'm really distressed.
 I shout "Don't blame me!
 You went through the red light and those lights are there for a reason!"
 I've always let people untimidate and bully me, but I've had enough it now.